vjavle/minimal-mistakes/_posts/2022-08-21-gitops+trunkbaseddev.md

  - All data centers are "almost" equal and
  - not all data centers are destroyed and
- - the undestroyed data centers are reachable etc There are certain principles also need to be followed when describing system state:
+ - the undestroyed data centers are reachable etc

+There are certain principles also need to be followed when describing system state:
- - IP address range overlap is addressed
+ - state of same system when deployed again could be different - e.g. IP address ranges could change
  - System is not data center state full

-### 2. Software agents to ensure correctness and alert on divergence -
+### 2. Software agents to ensure correctness and alert on divergence
 There are plenty of ways of ensuring the environment drift and alert based on state drift.
 Perhaps it needs a note of it's own.
-### 3. The canonical desired system state versioned in Git -
+### 3. The canonical desired system state versioned in Git
-This is where I have a slight problem.
+This principle is issue #1 - storing state of system in git.

 While a good principle, I think it prescribes , git for all types of states.
 In my experience, statefull-ness of system lies in couple places e.g.
  1. A state based infra structure provisioning system e.g. Terraform - hence tf state files
  2. Secure and un secure configuration
 Thankfully, the most core STATE of the system, Business Data , is not assumed to be in git.
 It's a function of a database (any kind relational or unstructured).

 There is not much reservation in tf statefiles in git, except, maybe performance while using http backend , but I do have opinions on secure and unsecure configurations being stored in git.
 Here is my view:
 - CI pipeline creates a verified artifacts by Continuously Integrating code from all branches into a branch
-- Artifact is created and committed to an artifactory (stealing the sexy jfrog term, but this can be azure devops artifacts or in a containerized world , registry)
+- Artifact is created and committed to an artifactory (stealing the sexy jfrog term, but this can be devops artifacts or in a containerized world , registry)
 - Deployment is a combination of:
-    - static verified (tested, signed etc.) artifact (whether application bit or tf files, whether zip or container)
+    - static verified (tested, signed etc.) artifact (whether application bits or tf files, whether zip or container)
     - necessary configuration for env where it is being deployed (conn strings, passwords etc)
 - CD pipeline is responsible to promote this artifact through various environment life cycles e.g. dev, qa, staging, ephemeral etc. by combining  artifacts with secure and unsecure configuration necessary for the environment being deployed.